doriang102/doriang102.github.io/_posts/2017-05-28-hypothesis-testing.md

 $$ p(p_B > p_R | D_R, D_B) = \frac{\int_0^1 \int_0^1 I(p_B > p_R) p_R^{k_R}(1-p_R)^{n_R-k_R} p_B^{k_B}(1-p_B)^{n_B-k_B}dp_R dp_B}{\int_0 ^1 \int_0^1p_R^{k_R}(1-p_R)^{n_R-k_R} p_B^{k_B}(1-p_B)^{n_B-k_B}dp_R dp_B }$$

 This integral is really quite hard to evaluate!
 This is one of the main reasons that people have used frequentist methods from what I can tell.
 But this isn't an issue anymore because of the computational power we now have.

 Before doing anything more mathematical with this, let's run some simulations using the `pymc` package in python.
+In this example, we generate Bernoulli trials for the red and blue buttons, assuming 1055 for blue and 1057 for red:

 {% highlight ruby %}
 import pymc

-# Website A had 1055 clicks and 28 sign-ups
+# Button had 1055 clicks and 28 sign-ups
-values_A = np.hstack(([0]*(1055-28),[1]*28))
+values_R = np.hstack(([0]*(1055-28),[1]*28))

-# Website B had 1057 clicks and 45 sign-ups
+# Button B had 1057 clicks and 45 sign-ups
 values_B = np.hstack(([0]*(1057-45),[1]*45))

 {% endhighlight %}

 Before we get into the math, let's check a simulation of the difference between the two probability distributions generated above, and plot the probability that $$p_R > p_B$$:

 {% highlight ruby %}